Guest blogger Kiran Cheedella, a freelance GP, shares an insight into GP humanitarian work and how to get involved.

 We work out of two 27m2 tents.
 Part of the enjoyment of working here is the participation in setting up and equipping the clinic from the drugs, running of the pharmacy, general medical procedures, and coordination of staff.
 There are 3 other medical providers here, and we meet weekly to coordinate and cover the site 24 hours a day.

 People transiting the area are now up to an average of 8500.
-Patients come in flux from either Syria or Afghanistan, and a minority from Iran, Iraq and the occasional patient from the African continent and other countries.
+Patients influx from either Syria or Afghanistan, and a minority from Iran, Iraq and the occasional patient from the African continent and other countries.
 We see approximately 200 patients per day, with one third being minors.
 Older adults and those with physical disabilities also make this incredibly arduous journey.

 Upper and lower respiratory tract problems, diarrhoea, skin problems and injuries are the most common presentations.
 We see fewer patients with exacerbations of their chronic diseases, and rarely people with cancer needing treatment, and young children with severe disabilities.
 Many are simply exhausted with lack of sleep, anxiety, and stress.
 There are a few emergencies a week that require hospital transfer.